owenson/tor-research-framework/README.md

 Once you've got a circuit built, you can create a TorStream:

     TorStream stream = circ.createStream("hostname", port, optionalListenerForEvents);

+if you choose not to use the listener, you can use stream.waitForState() to wait for it to be in various states before reading.
+If its READY then the connection is established, and if its DESTROYED the the connection was closed.

 Hidden Service Usage
 ====================